Kobayashi length bounds on bordered surfaces and generalized integral points on abelian varieties: Introduction

 The key ingredient behind \Cref{thm:main} is a new, essentially optimal, upper bound for the Kobayashi length of loops on punctured bordered surfaces (\Cref{thm:new_bound_L}).
 Let us briefly describe the context.
 Let $B_0$ be the bordered hyperbolic surface introduced above.
 For a finite set $S\subset B_0$, the punctured surface $B_0\smallsetminus S$ carries its own Kobayashi metric, and the induced length~$\ell_S$ of paths in $B_0\smallsetminus S$ is larger than the length of the same paths measured in the Kobayashi metric of~$B_0$: the new cusps created by the punctures stretch the metric, so loops become longer as the cardinality of~$S$ grows.
 Given a loop~$\alpha$ representing a nontrivial class in $\pi_1(B_0,b_0)$, it is natural to ask how the minimal Kobayashi length of a representative of~$\alpha$ in $B_0\smallsetminus S$ grows with the number of punctures.
 This is captured by the quantity

 which measures the worst-case minimal Kobayashi length over all configurations of at most~$s$ punctures.
 Phung~\cite[Theorems~B,~C]{Phung} proved that $L(\alpha,s)$ grows at least as $c\sqrt{s}/\log(s+2)$ and at most linearly in~$s$.
-As explained above, the linear upper bound $L(\alpha,s)=O(s)$ is what produces the factor of~$2$ in the exponent of~\eqref{eq:main_bound_phung}: replacing $H(s)=O(s)$ by $H(s)=O(\sqrt{s\log s})$ in the lattice counting halves the exponent from $2nk$ to $nk$.
+As explained above, the linear upper bound $L(\alpha,s)=O(s)$ is what produces the factor of~$2$ in the exponent of~\eqref{eq:main_bound_phung}: replacing $H(s)=O(s)$ by $H(s)=O(\sqrt{s\log s})$ in the lattice counting reduces the exponent from $2nk$ to $nk+\varepsilon$, for every $\varepsilon>0$ (the logarithmic factor being absorbed into the~$\varepsilon$).
 We prove:

 \begin{thm} Fix a loop $\alpha\subset B_0$ representing a nontrivial class in $\pi_1(B_0,b_0)$.
 There exists $C>0$, depending only on $\alpha$, $B_0$, and~$\rho$, such that

 \end{thm}

 Combined with Phung's lower bound, this determines the exact growth rate (Corollary~\ref{cor:asympt_impr}):